 MA202 Elements in Geometry.
 3 hours.
 This course covers the general topics of Euclidean geometry.
 Students will become familiar with geometry terminology, principles and proofs.
 Emphasis is on deductive reasoning and problem solving, particularly in geometric based applications.
 This course is recommended for all students majoring in BSE, Middle School Certification with a Concentration in Mathematics.
 This class does not meet the geometry requirement for mathematics majors.
 Prerequisite: Meet or exceed University policy for College Algebra (3 hour course); or MA103 or MA103I with a grade of C or better; or by permission of the Chair

 MA209 Calculus and Analytic Geometry II.
 5 hours.
 Applications of integration; the differentiation and integration of transcendental functions, and topics in analytic geometry.
 Prerequisite: MA118.
-Fall.
+Spring.

 MA224 Mathematics for Elementary and Middle Grade Teachers.
 4 hours.
 Mathematics central to a comprehensive elementary and middle school mathematics curriculum in a problem solving context.
 Includes the development of the real numbers as a mathematical system and an informal introduction to geometric concepts.
 Only Early Childhood majors may count this course for the General Education Common Core.
 Fall and Spring.